zinen33/rest-api-v2/readme.md

 ```

 # Note
-You don't need to add the API link in the html because it will be automatically show in website
+You don't need to add the API link in the html because it will be automatically show in website and don't forget to give me a star when you're going to fork